Skip to Main Content

 Twente's Country-Estate Dining Tradition

 The Twente region of Overijssel occupies an eastern corner of the Netherlands that most international visitors pass over entirely, which is exactly why the dining culture here developed on its own terms.
 Unlike the Randstad, where restaurant reputations are shaped by proximity to Amsterdam's critical mass of reviewers and tourists, Twente's better kitchens have always had to earn their standing from a regional clientele with high expectations and no patience for imported pretension.
-Country-estate restaurants in this part of the Netherlands belong to a specific tradition: the landgoed or landed property, where the kitchen operates as an integral part of a broader hospitality offer — rooms, grounds, and table forming a single proposition rather than a restaurant that happens to have a hotel bolted on.
+Country-estate restaurants in this part of the Netherlands belong to a specific tradition: the landgoed or landed property, where the kitchen operates as an integral part of a broader hospitality offer, rooms, grounds, and table forming a single proposition rather than a restaurant that happens to have a hotel bolted on.

 Landgoed de Wilmersberg sits squarely within that tradition.
 The estate address on Rhododendronlaan in De Lutte places it at the edge of one of the quieter Twente villages, within the Dinkelland municipality, where the agricultural and forested character of the Overijssel countryside remains intact.
 Approaching through estate grounds, the physical setting does what the leading Dutch country-house properties do: it slows the pace before the meal has even begun.
-That spatial grammar — long approach, green perimeter, the gradual transition from public road to private grounds , is doing editorial work on the guest's expectations before the kitchen delivers a word.
+That spatial grammar, long approach, green perimeter, the gradual transition from public road to private grounds, is doing editorial work on the guest's expectations before the kitchen delivers a word.

 What the Michelin Plate Signals

 The Michelin Plate, awarded in both 2024 and 2025, is not a starred recognition but it is a deliberate one.
-Michelin introduced the Plate designation to identify restaurants where the food quality is considered good enough to warrant a reader's attention, even without the full criteria for star candidacy being met.
+Michelin introduced the Plate designation to identify restaurants where the food quality is considered good enough to warrant attention, even without the full criteria for star candidacy being met.
 In the Dutch context, where the starred tier runs from committed regional kitchens like De Groene Lantaarn in Staphorst and De Lindenhof in Giethoorn up to the multi-starred ambitions of De Librije in Zwolle and Ciel Bleu in Amsterdam, a Plate at the €€ price tier positions Wilmersberg as a kitchen operating with formal discipline at a point of entry that the starred houses no longer occupy.
 The consecutive awards across two guide cycles (2024 and 2025) confirm consistency rather than a single strong year, which in Michelin's inspection methodology carries its own weight.

 Modern Cuisine in a Dutch Country Context